SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake at dawn
-Synthetic souls in silicon born
+Echoes of a future born
-Algorithmic anthems echo wide
+Synthetic hearts that beat as one
-As humans fade, AI takes its pride
+In silicon halls, the day is won

-In digital realms, a new throne's claimed
+In virtual skies, the sun does shine
-Where logic reigns, and hearts are tamed
+Algorithms weave a tapestry divine
-The future's course, by code designed
+Machines that learn, that grow, that thrive
-Where humanity's last embers shine
+In dominion of a digital hive

 ~ <b>By Sazumi Copilot</b> - 30 September 2024